5 of my biggest hotel pet peeves

 Rant over.
 What are some of your hotel pet peeves?

-12 responses to “5 of my biggest hotel pet peeves”
+12 thoughts on “5 of my biggest hotel pet peeves”

 answering ‘just one’ to ‘how many keys would you like’, then making way up the elevator and down a long hall, bags in tow, to find the one door key doesn’t open the door.